rimaulana/asustor-nas-api/README.md

 ### server_port (**optional**)
 By default application will use port 3000 unless you say otherwise on this section.
 All optional settings doesn't need to be declared when it is not used
 ### slack_webhook (**optional**)
 Integration with slack where application loggin will be sent to slack.
+More information regarding slack incoming webhook can be read over [here](https://api.slack.com/incoming-webhooks).
 All optional settings doesn't need to be declared when it is not used

 ## Running the service